Top Ten 10cc Songs

 Photo: By Klaus Hitscher Derivative work by Bluesatellite [CC BY-SA 2.0 (http://creativecommons.org/licenses/by-sa/2.0)], via Wikimedia Commons

 The band’s first album 10cc was released in 1973.
-For the next four years, the four members of the band, Kevin Godley Lol Creme, Graham Gouldman, and Eric Stewart, released three more albums until the group split up in 1976.
+For the next four years, the four members of the band, Kevin Godley, Lol Creme, Graham Gouldman, and Eric Stewart, released three more albums until the group split up in 1976.
 Graham Gouldman and Eric Stewart continued on as 10cc, releasing several more albums.
 In 1995, Eric Stewart left the band.
 The group still continues to tour, with Graham Gouldman as the only original member.

-This list will focus on the band 1970’s period when all four members if the group made some of the most interesting rock and pop songs of the classic rock era.
+This list will focus on the band 1970’s period when all four members of the group made some of the most interesting rock and pop songs of the classic rock era.
 Even when they split in 1976, Gouldman and Stewart continued to have success with the band.
 Godley and Creme continued to work together on many different musical and video projects.
 If you have never heard of the band, we hope this list turns you onto one of those bands that should never be forgotten.

 # 10 – I’m Mandy Fly Me

 Opening up our Top Ten 10cc songs list is the dynamic and entertaining track “I’m Mandy Fly Me.”
 This great song was released on the How Dare You album in 1976.
-This was the most highly anticipated record of the band’s career because it was the follow-up to their most successful album up to that point The Original Soundtrack.
-The The Original Soundtrack album featured their smash single “I’m Not In Love.”
+This was the most highly anticipated record of the band’s career because it was the follow-up to their most successful album up to that point, The Original Soundtrack.
+The Original Soundtrack album featured their smash single “I’m Not In Love.”

 # 9 – Rubber Bullets